carolcheng124/IS2545_Deliverable5/README.md

 ####5.
 What steps should the development team take to fix this vulnerability?
-Safely validating end-users’ input: Limit users to utilize HTML markup.
+*Safely validating end-users’ input*: Limit users to utilize HTML markup.
 Untrusted HTML input must be run through an HTML sanitization engine to ensure that it does not contain XSS code.

-Contextual output encoding/escaping of string input: Most web applications that do not need to accept rich data can use escaping to largely eliminate the risk of XSS attacks in a fairly straightforward manner.
+*Contextual output encoding/escaping of string input*: Most web applications that do not need to accept rich data can use escaping to largely eliminate the risk of XSS attacks in a fairly straightforward manner.

-Well-written code: XSS attack occurs when hackers found vulnerabilities in web-based applications, and exploits it.
+*Well-written code*: XSS attack occurs when hackers found vulnerabilities in web-based applications, and exploits it.
 Therefore, a well-written code is also a efficient preventive measure.

 ####The URL of the website with the described vulnerability